oam-dev/rudr/README.md

 - Developers who want to describe application from developer's view, rather than learning low level primitives.
 - Operators who want to focus on strategies of operating the application, rather than infrastructure details.
-- Kubernetes engineers who want to expose application level API to developers and operators, rather than full Kubernetes API.
+- Kubernetes engineers who want to define "application" in Kubernetes, or expose application level API to developers and operators, rather than full Kubernetes API.
+- PaaS engineers who want to build a serverless application platform atop Kubernetes, with minimal effort.
-- Software distributors who want to distribute application to everywhere, regardless of the differences of runtimes.
+- Software distributors who want to "define once, deploy everywhere", regardless of the differences of Kubernetes providers on multi-cloud.
-- Packaging tools, such as Helm and CNAB, to package self-descriptive YAML files of the application as software release
-- Platforms to define a serverless application without any infrastructure concepts.

 ## Get started